Close

 How do I play wheelchair pickleball?

-Pickleball is played using paddles and a small plastic ball that resembles a whiffleball.
+Pickleball is played using paddles and a small plastic ball that resembles a wiffleball.
 Wheelchair pickleball is played very similar to the game of stand up pickleball.
 One difference is wheelchair athletes may allow the ball to bounce twice before returning it to the other side of the net.
 The wheelchair is considered part of the athlete’s body, during play.
 Check out the link below to learn more about wheelchair pickleball.

 Wheelchair Pickleball Rules